Candy and Confectionery Gummy Candy Recipes

 Squares of cranberry jelly candy and fresh cranberries on a white surface, with red tea towel behind

-These festive cranberry jelly candies aren’t strictly traditional (pâte de fruits recipes generally call for pectin as the thickening agent and are made with a fresh fruit purée; these use powdered gelatine and cranberry juice instead) but they are equally delicious.
+These festive cranberry jelly candies aren’t strictly traditional (pâte de fruits recipes generally call for pectin as the thickening agent and are made with a fresh fruit purée; these use powdered gelatine and cranberry juice instead) but they’re easier to make, and they taste just as good.

 Squares of cranberry jelly candy and fresh cranberries on a white surface, with red tea towel behind